geneontology/go-site/metadata/gorefs/README-editors.md

  5. Select "make changes on a new branch" if requested
  6. Click the button to make a Pull Request

-A member of GO Central will review your changes and either incorporate
+A member of GO Central will review your changes and either incorporate.
+This person will also update the index -- the [README.md](README.md) file.
+This is done by typing `make all` on the command line after checking out the repo.

 Note the same procedure can be used to make edits to existing GOREFS.